Residential conveyancing fees

 Sale:

-6. Approving the draft Transfer Deed and forwarding this to you for signature.
+Signing the Transfer Deed – We approve the draft Transfer Deed and send it to you for signing.

 The fees can vary from property to property and can on occasion be significantly more than the ranges given above.
 We can give you an accurate figure once we have sight of your specific documents.